t-jblanchard/ubuntu-detect/README.md

 ```

 ## Usage
-_Note: always run in top-level of ubuntu-detect directory_
+_Note: Always run in top-level of ubuntu-detect directory_

 To ensure latest update of script run:
 ```
 $ git pull